JuanIrache/gopro-telemetry/readme.md

 - **timeIn** (string) By default the code uses MP4 time (local, based on device) for _cts_ and GPS time (UTC) for _date_.
 Specify one (**MP4** or **GPS**) in order to ignore the other.
 - **groupTimes** (number/string) Group samples by units of time (milliseconds).
 For example, if you want one sample per second, pass it 1000.
 It also accepts the string **frames** to match the output to the video frame rate.
 This can drastically reduce the output size.
 - **smooth** (number) Uses the adjacent values of a sample to smoothen it.
 For example, a value of 3 would average 3 samples before and 3 samples after each one.
 This can be a slow process.
+- **dateStream** (boolean) Creates an additional stream with only date information, no values, to make sure we have timing information of the whole track, even if the selected streams have empty sections.
 - **ellipsoid** (boolean) By default, the GPS5 altitude will be converted to sea level with EGM96 (Earth Gravitational Model 1996).
 Use this option if you prefer the default values, based on WGS84 (World Geodetic System) ellipsoid.
 - **geoidHeight** (boolean) Saves the altitude offset without applying it, for third party processing.
 Only relevant when _ellipsoid_ is enabled.
 - **GPS5Precision** (number) Will filter out GPS5 samples where the Dilution of Precision is higher than specified (under 500 should be good).